 Published on in Health Tip of the Week

-It's summer during the COVID-19 pandemic and your child wants to stay up late, get up late and lay on the couch all day eating snacks and playing video games.
-While it's normal for children's sleep schedules to flex over the summer, it's more important than ever to ensure your child is getting the sleep they need at night.
+It's summer and your child wants to stay up late, get up late and lay on the couch all day eating snacks and playing video games.
+While it's normal for children's sleep schedules to flex over the summer, it's important to ensure your child is still getting the sleep they need at night.

 Children need more sleep than adults — how much more depends on their age.
 Preschoolers need about 10 hours of sleep a night, plus a daytime nap when they are younger.
 Infants and toddlers need more, while school-age children and adolescents need a little less.
-If children stay up too late during the summer – changing their entire sleep cycle – they will suffer when they need to return to getting up early in the morning when school is back in session (albeit that may be remotely).
+If children stay up too late during the summer – changing their entire sleep cycle – they will suffer when they need to return to getting up early in the morning when school is back in session.

 Why children’s sleep schedules matter